heistp/l4s-tests/README.md

 ### Underutilization with Bursty Links

-The default marking scheme used in the DualPI2 L queue begins at a shallow, sub 1 ms threshold, which while designed to keep queues shorter, causes excessive marking for bursty packet arrivals.
-This results in link under-utilization for bursty Internet traffic.
-Burstiness can come from the link layer, for example with WiFi, where bursts of up to about 4ms can be sent, or just from cross-flow traffic through shared bottlenecks.
+The default marking scheme used in the DualPI2 L queue begins at a shallow, sub 1 ms threshold, which while intended to keep queues shorter, causes excessive marking for bursty packet arrivals.
+This can results in link under-utilization, for example when packets have passed through a wireless link, where they are grouped into aggregates then sent at line rate from the receiver.
+With WiFi, bursts of up to 4ms may occur.

 Note that burstiness is distinguished from jitter, which is associated with a variance in inter-packet gaps, but does not necessarily consist of well-defined bursts of packets at line rate.
-In any case, bursty links can be expected on the Internet.
+In any case, bursty links are common on the Internet.

 #### Underutilization with Bursty Links (Real-World Tests)